jsdelivrbot/Android-Plugin/motiondnamaps/README.md

 You can use the custom [`addMap(url, json)`](#motiondnamaps-addmapstring-url-string-jsonoptions) with this to set custom map tiles that better reflect local coordinates (for example an open grid or virtual world).

 Note: the [`addControls()`](#motiondnamaps-addcontrols) will be disabled when local coordinates are enabled, preventing the user from setting a custom location and heading.

+#### `MotionDnaMaps hideMarkers()`

+Hides the colored markers, so only a line will appear on the screen, and no stats will be visible (or stored).
+The arrow will still display the most recent movement types detected.

+Will function with [`addConstrols()`](#motiondnamaps-addcontrols), by allowing users to set location as normal, but no longer view marker stats.

 ## State Changes